Holiday cottages in North Dorset

-Most of rural Dorset is designated as an Area of Outstanding Natural Beauty and three quarters of the coastline is a World Heritage Site, both richly deserved, this exceptional County epitomises the English countryside.
+Most of North Dorset is designated as an Area of Outstanding Natural Beauty and three quarters of the coastline is a World Heritage Site, both richly deserved, this exceptional County epitomises the English countryside.

-You can explore miles of footpaths with a backdrop of breath-taking scenery, colourful heathlands, sweeping down land of Cranborne Chase and the Dorset Downs.
+You can explore miles of footpaths with a backdrop of breathtaking scenery, colourful heathlands, sweeping down land of Cranborne Chase and the Dorset Downs.
 Most of Dorset, whilst still within easy reach of the coast is a network of country lanes, running through a rich, green countryside.
 You will find a huge number of ancient barrows and hill forts, the largest of which is Maiden Castle.

 Dorset’s climate is of warm summers and mild winters, due to its position on the South coast.
 It boasts higher summer temperatures than both Cornwall or Devon and enjoys more sunshine.